Precorrin-3B C17-methyltransferase

-The two substrates of this enzyme are S-adenosyl methionine and precorrin 3B, and its two products are S-adenosylhomocysteine and precorrin 4.
+The two substrates of this enzyme are the chlorin, precorrin-3B and S-adenosyl methionine.
+Its products are precorrin-4 and S-adenosylhomocysteine.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:precorrin-3B C17-methyltransferase.
 Other names in common use include precorrin-3 methyltransferase, and CobJ.
 This enzyme is part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in aerobic bacteria and during this step the macrocycle ring-contracts so that the corrin core of the vitamin is formed.